Igor Galynker: Education and work in chemistry

-He immigrated to the United States in 1978, and after working for one year as a chemist researcher at the CIBA-Geigy corporation, he began his graduate studies (1978–1981) in organic synthesis under professor W. Clark Still at Columbia University.
-His PhD thesis, which earned the Hammet Award for outstanding research, described the first use of computer modeling in organic synthesis and has subsequently been widely cited.
-After completing a fellowship in human genetics at the Columbia Presbyterian Medical Center, Galynker taught chemistry at Purdue University and at Columbia University.
+He immigrated to the United States in 1978, and worked as a chemist researcher at the CIBA-Geigy corporation for a year.
+Then he pursued graduate studies (1978–1981) in organic synthesis under the mentorship of professor W. Clark Still at Columbia University.
+His PhD thesis, recognized with the Hammet Award for outstanding research, described the first use of computer modeling in organic synthesis and has subsequently been widely cited.
+Following a fellowship in human genetics at the Columbia Presbyterian Medical Center, Galynker taught chemistry at Purdue University and at Columbia University.

 Work in psychiatry and Mount Sinai Beth Israel

-Galynker received his medical degree in 1988 from the Albert Einstein College of Medicine, where he was elected into the Alpha Omega Alpha honor society, and completed his psychiatry residency at Mount Sinai Medical Center.
+Galynker received his medical degree in 1988 from the Albert Einstein College of Medicine.
+He completed his psychiatry residency at Mount Sinai Medical Center.
 He has since worked at Beth Israel Medical Center in Manhattan (currently Mount Sinai Beth Israel), where he is the Associate Chairman for Research in the Department of Psychiatry and Behavioral Sciences.

-In the Department, Galynker created a residency research program, which requires all psychiatry residents to learn the research process and complete a research project.
-He also founded and ran the Russian Health Service and is a Patient Experience Physician Advocate at Beth Israel.
-He was awarded the Patient Experience Excellence Award and has been listed in the America's Top Psychiatrists list as well as in the Top New York Physicians "Superdoctors" list.

 Galynker Family Center for Bipolar Disorder

-In 2006, Galynker founded the Family Center for Bipolar (FCB), a clinical and research center treating children, adolescents, and adults.
+In 2006, Galynker founded the Family Center for Bipolar Disorder (FCB), a clinical and research center providing mental health care for children, adolescents, and adults.
 The Center was profiled in the New York Times and the Wall Street Journal.
 In 2015, the Family Center for Bipolar was officially renamed the Richard and Cynthia Zirinsky Center for Bipolar, in honor of a gift from the Zirinsky Family.
 In 2021, the Center was renamed the Galynker Family Center for Bipolar Disorder.